hirosystems/docs/docs/stacks-2.1-upgrades.md

 [devnet]
 disable_stacks_explorer = false
 disable_stacks_api = false
-# disable_bitcoin_explorer = true
-# working_dir = "tmp/devnet"
+...
 ```

-Now, add a new setting `enable_next_features = true` and keep the remaining settings without any change.
+Now, add a new setting, `enable_next_features = true,` and keep the remaining settings without any change.

-The updated Devnet.toml looks like:
+The updated Devnet.toml looks like this:

 ```
 [devnet]
-...
 enable_next_features = true
 disable_stacks_explorer = false
 disable_stacks_api = false
+...
 ```

 Spin up a local Devnet network using the command: